Improve the overall health and wellness of your organization with a single, modern platform.

 Poor or slow accessibility to service appointments

 This is often due to a lack of practitioner availability and the absence of follow-up from 3rd party providers.
-Because many EAP providers use a network of external professionals, accessibility can vary quite a bit.
+Because many EAP providers use a network of external professionals, accessibility can vary quite a bit and wait times for first or follow-up appointments can be as long as 1–2 weeks.

 Short-term care, with no continuity